 Moreover, due to its antimicrobial properties, ACV could potentially prevent skin infections linked to certain skin conditions.
 Some even use diluted ACV as a facial cleanser or toner to reduce blemishes and discoloration.
 However, it's essential to consult a dermatologist before applying ACV to the skin, as undiluted vinegar can cause skin burns.

-Apple cider vinegar is a versatile ingredient with a host of potential health benefits.
+Wrapping up, apple cider vinegar is a versatile ingredient with a host of potential health benefits.
 However, as with any natural remedy, it's important to use it wisely and in moderation.
 Always consult with a healthcare professional before making significant dietary changes or using new topical treatments.